-Impact Project Phase Mitigation Spatial extent Duration Significance Assessment Spills Construction Operations Life of mine Low The impact of spills is expected to be limited based on the application of international best practice standards and standard operating procedures. training.
+Impact Project Phase Mitigation Spatial extent Duration Significance Assessment Spills Construction Operations Impose strict speed limits and avoid road transport when weather conditions are difficult (slippery roads).
+Study Area Life of mine Low The impact of spills is expected to be limited based on the application of Conduct a navigational safety survey Navigational speed restrictions in fjord. international best practice standards and standard operating procedures.
+Compulsory pilotage.
+Separating shipping lanes.
+Procedures for loading and unloading of ships.
+Appropriate size and quantity of equipment for combating operations spills, including containment booms available for berthed ships, extra booms and skimmers.
+Incident and season related contingency plans and training.
 All fuel storage tanks will have geotextile containment berms that can contain a full spill in case of total tank rupture.
-Waste management Contaminati on resulting from waste Construction Operation Waste handling procedures.
-Remediation of contamination.
-Study Area Life of mine Very Low With proper waste handling procedures in place, the impact of waste production to the environment is assessed to be very low.
+Waste manage ement Contaminati Construction Waste handling procedures.
+Study Life of Very Low With proper waste handling on resulting from waste Operation Remediation of contamination.
+Area mine mine procedures in place, the impact of waste production to the environment is assessed to be very low.
+Closure